 - A team of support staff to support access to the curriculum for pupils with identified special needs.

 The school has a developing Accessibility plan to outline the governing body proposals regarding how it intends to increase access to education for disabled pupils.
-A copy of the plan will be published by December 2018.

 The North Yorkshire Local SEND Offer